HackYourFuture-CPH/program/courses/Frontend/advanced-javascript/week1/session-plan.md

 ### Listing project

-Imagine we have a website like https://danskebank.dk/bolig/sogning?sorter=hoejt-forbrug where a user can search for different parameters.
+Imagine we have a website like [Danske Bank](https://danskebank.dk/bolig/sogning?sorter=hoejt-forbrug) where a user can search for different parameters.
 Fx What type the listing should be, the price, size, location etc etc.

 #### Filter listings